 Thank you so much to everybody who’s been so encouraging and supportive, and an extra special thank you again to the students Stella Webb, Amy Thorne, Olivia Ulpiani, Laura White & Michael Shaw for inviting me to be part of their project.

 A video has also been published of my speech at the Aniridia Network Conference earlier this year, entitled Growing In Confidence With Aniridia, where I give a slightly more detailed overview of my journey through life.
 I’m not a professional public speaker, but I’m very happy with how it went, and I had a very good response from those in attendance.
 So I hope you find it interesting, and again feel free to share it with others.

-I’ve also appeared in various other websites and publications this past month, so thank you to everybody below for featuring me:
+I’ve also appeared in a few other websites and publications this past month, so thank you to everybody below for featuring me:

 - The Spectrum of Vision Impairment – This is a wonderful post by Holly at Life Of A Blind Girl, raising awareness of how varied sight loss is.
 And I’m one of the many people featured, giving a very brief description of my eye conditions.

 - What is the most accessible attraction in the UK? – This post by Age UK Mobility includes some comments from me about Royal Albert Dock, referring to my trip to Liverpool earlier this year.
 The whole article is a very interesting list of places.